exscape/Celeste-FewerVisualDistractions/README.md

 * "Parallax During Movement" adjusts the behavior of the background motion as the camera moves, and has three settings: "Standard" (multiple layers can move at different speeds), "Follow Camera" (the effect is disabled, and the background moves at the same rate as the level itself) and "Locked" (the background is fixed in place and does not move even when the camera moves).
 * Finally, there's the "Dream Block Stars Follow Camera" setting which applies the above logic to the twinkling, colorful stars in dream blocks (chapter 2) when enabled.

-I feel that "Follow Camera" is the least bothersome type for the latter two settings.
+I feel that "Follow Camera" is the least bothersome type for the latter two settings. **However, this mode has a big issue in some (especially very vertical) levels: we move faster through the image than intended, and so it can happen that we "run out" of background image, and the background becomes black.**
+Therefore, I suggest using "Standard" wherever possible for a more immersive look.
+This is usually not an issue for the mostly horizontal levels, as the game typically repeats the same background on the horizontal axis, but typically not on the vertical axis.

 # Recommended settings